alexk99/the_router/conf_options2.md

 	rcli ip route add <net>/<mask> dev <vif_name> src <src_ip> [table <table_name>]

 Creates a route to a prefix reachable via a gateway.
-Note that IP address of the gateway should be reachable via a directly connected route.
+Note that the IP address of the gateway should be reachable via a directly connected route.
 A directly connected route is created automatically when an ip address is added to an interface, but only for the main routing table.
 All routes for additional route tables should be created manually.